What is a felony in Minnesota?

 A durational departure is a sentence of a number of months outside the presumptive sentence range.
 So a sentence of 90 months where the Guidelines call for an 60 months, would be an upward durational departure.

 And a judge would have to justify a sentence below any applicable mandatory minimum sentence, as a downward departure.

 What is at stake?
 Your Minnesota Felony Attorney

 To simplify, Minnesota Felony Attorney Thomas Gallagher has two types of cases:

 - keep my record clean, vs.

 Anyone with a clean record will want to keep it that way.
 A criminal conviction can trigger many damaging consequences.

+Attorney Thomas Gallagher’s 35 years experience could benefit you.
+And every client deserves the best defense.
+And Attorney Thomas Gallagher delivers.
 For more on some of the specific crimes commonly charged as felonies discussed on this site see: